ncatlab/nlab-content/pages/5/6/3/1/11365/content.md

 ## Definition

 The _projective general linear group_ $PGL(n)$ (in some [[dimension]] $n$ and over some [[coefficients]]) is the [[quotient]] of the [[general linear group]] $GL(n)$ by its [[center of a group|center]].

+Elements of $PGL(n)$ are identified with the  automorphisms of the projective space of lines in the original vector space where $GL(n)$ is acting, hence they amount to [[projective transformation]]s of the projective space.

 ## Examples